 The researchers came across a report in a vaping survey from a 26-year-old woman with an unusual story to tell.
 They refer to her by her initials LM.
 She is a non-smoker who has suffered from frequent episodes of tonsillitis, beginning at about the age of seven.
 Since age 17, she has also had recurrent tonsilloliths.

 Tonsillitis is inflammation of the tonsils, usually caused by a virus, but sometimes by bacteria.
 Symptoms include a sore throat, trouble swallowing, swollen tonsils, and enlarged lymph nodes on the neck.
 Tonsilloliths happen when trapped debris in the creases of the tonsils calcifies and becomes hard.
 They’re sometimes called “tonsil stones.”

-“Her partner stopped smoking and switched to vaping about eight months ago and now uses e-liquid with 0mg to 3mg/100ml of nicotine.
-[This is an error, as confirmed in an email from Prof. Hajek.
-It should read 0-3 mg/mL, not per 100 mL.]
+“Her partner stopped smoking and switched to vaping about eight months ago and now uses e-liquid with 0-3mg/ml of nicotine.
 LM first tried her partner’s e-cigarette out of curiosity in April 2016.
 As her partner moved on to a newer EC device, she ‘inherited’ his old device and started to use it more regularly.”

 Then something unexpected happened.
 LM noticed after three months of this routine that her throat wasn’t sore in the morning anymore, and she stopped coughing up phlegm.
 And the improvement continued.

 “She had now been vaping for eight months and her tonsillitis has not recurred, and her tonsiloliths have markedly improved.
 In addition to this, since starting vaping LM has not suffered a single respiratory infection or common cold.
 LM is not sure what caused these improvements but she is enjoying them greatly.”